TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 Huge scale of products on market which are very different in performance, resolution and OS, therefore may need test script<br> which able to locate and process result dynamically or may need a solution to execute more test case parallel to save time.

-Android: million different device, easy testable OS.<br>
+Android: a million different device, easy testable OS.<br>
-Apple: closed iOS, difficult to test, relative few device.
+Apple: closed iOS, difficult to test, relative few devices.

 ### Advanced Topics